July deadline for Iran nuclear deal appears in jeopardy - envoys

 Tehran insists it needs to maintain a domestic uranium enrichment capability to produce fuel for nuclear power plants without having to rely on foreign suppliers.

-Western governments and their allies suspect Iran seeks the ability to produce atomic weapons with enrichment technology, an allegation the Islamic Republic denies.
+Western governments and their allies suspect Iran wants the ability to produce atomic weapons, an allegation Tehran denies.

 "Although there will be strong opposition in both Washington and Tehran, I don't think either side can afford to take the blame for walking away from the table if the other side is prepared to continue," said Samore.

-Failure of the talks would strengthen the position of conservative hardliners in Iran's clerical establishment against President Hassan Rouhani, a pragmatist who has sought to improve relations with the United States.
-The countries severed ties during a hostage crisis after the 1979 Islamic Revolution.
+Failure of the talks would strengthen the position of hard-liners in Iran's clerical establishment against President Hassan Rouhani, a pragmatist who has sought to improve relations with the United States.
+The countries broke off ties during a hostage crisis after the 1979 Islamic Revolution.

 "Rouhani has put all his eggs in this basket.
 Failure of the talks means failure of reforms in Iran," an Iranian official close to Rouhani's government said.

+To get an extension, he said, "Iran must make real and meaningful concessions and convince us it is not simply stalling."

+Privately, administration officials said they believed members of Congress were unlikely to risk the blame for torpedoing the talks.
+"They (Congress) don't want to take the blame for destroying a deal," one U.S. official said.

-(Additional reporting by Patricia Zengerle and Arshad Mohammed in Washington, Fredrik Dahl in Vienna, Ari Rabinovitch in Jerusalem, Justyna Pawlak in Brussels, John Irish in Paris; Editing by Mark Heinrich)
+(Additional reporting by Patricia Zengerle and Arshad Mohammed in Washington, Fredrik Dahl in Vienna, Ari Rabinovitch in Jerusalem, Justyna Pawlak in Brussels and John Irish in Paris; Editing by Clarence Fernandez)